loperaalvarezgerman102-maker/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
 # Cybersecurity Portfolio – German

+## Professional Statement

+I am a motivated cybersecurity student with experience in the telecommunications and electronics sector, which has allowed me to develop a solid understanding of technological and network systems.
+I am characterized by attention to detail, analytical thinking, and a strong commitment to ethics and information security.
+My goal is to continue developing skills in security analysis, vulnerability identification, and incident response to help organizations protect their systems and maintain the confidentiality, integrity, and availability of their digital assets.

 ## About Me
 Estudiante de ciberseguridad interesado en análisis de seguridad, Linux, redes y defensa de sistemas.